slamice/wri/fiction/hipsters/first-draft/ch15 -  Renee out, all night.md

 The food had two eggs swimming in oil, with fried frozen hash browns.
 That experience was $2.99...
 So about $3.15 with tax.

-We went there at 11am, and of course it was crowded because everyone woke up at 10:54am and staggered down form their beds.
+We went there at 11am, and of course it was crowded because everyone woke up at 10:54am and staggered down from their beds.

 I ventured past the line and saw Selina sitting with some of her fellow doo-dads, but no Adrian on site.
 Selina opened her arms and people gruffled various half assed hellos.
 She saved me a seat as I listened to their relationship issues patiently.